adamghill/githuber/readme.md

 - --organization=TEXT: Name of the organization to pull repositories for
 - --user=TEXT: Username to pull repositories for
 - --commits-year=TEXT: Total the number commits across all repositories for the year specified
-- --repo-count: Show the number of repositories
+- --count: Show the number of repositories
-- --get-repos: Get any new repos and update existing repos
+- --update: Get any new repos and update existing repos
 - --search=TEXT: Regex pattern to search for in the repos

 # Install